petrbrouzda/VictronRemoteDisplay/README.md

 It is not generic / universal tool - for example it reads data only for one battery module.
 If you have more batteries, you will have to change application.

+I'm using it on off-grid system, so it doesn't look for grid consumption/production.

 ## Resources